markanewman/Legendary-Sniffle/README.md

 # Ops

-Acdemic papersneed to describe in detail how to repeat the experement.
+Academic papers need to describe in detail how to repeat the experiment.
-That can be a big ask to a neophite.
+That can be a big ask to a neophyte.
 Sometimes it is nice to be handed something and just play with it.

 ## Prerequisites